×

 Rule 5:

-• Each of the directors is against the contract in the company.
+• Each of the directors is against the contract.

 • Everybody in the class admires him for his bravery.